-The main objectives of the Academy during the year ended 31 August 2020 are summarised below:
+The main objectives of the Academy during the year ended 31 August 2021 are summarised below:

-- · To achieve consistently high quality teaching that ensures that lessons and learning are characterised by the following: pace, challenge and engagement, active learning, diagnostic feedback alongside student responses and the development of literacy skills. - To provide student support and guidance that removes barriers to learning, promoting a positive learning culture and equipping students with the skills to become lifelong learners. - · To ensure that leadership and management are outstanding in all areas with systems in place to ensure clear lines of accountability for all students, teachers and leaders. - · To provide a broad, balanced and flexible curriculum that meets the needs and aspirations of all learners. - · To provide an extensive planned and sustainable programme of enrichment and co-curricular opportunities for all students. - To invite all stakeholders to play an active role in the operation and development of the Academy.
+- To achieve consistently high-quality teaching (either on site or remotely due to Covid-19) that ensures that lessons and learning are characterised by high challenge and engagement, active learning (where possible), regular feedback alongside student responses and the development of literacy skills. - To provide student support and guidance that removes barriers to learning, promoting a positive learning culture and equipping students with the skills to become lifelong learners. - To ensure that leadership and management are outstanding in all areas with systems in place to ensure clear lines of accountability for all students, teachers and leaders. - To provide a broad, balanced and flexible curriculum that meets the needs and aspirations of all learners. - Within the restrictions of Covid-19, to provide an extensive planned and sustainable programme of enrichment and co-curricular opportunities for all students. - To invite all stakeholders to play an active role in the operation and development of the Academy.
 In developing this objective, we seek to involve staff, students, parents and the wider community. - To have a planned programme of procurement, replacement and refurbishment that ensures resources are available to effectively support learning across the Academy.